-- (a) The Rent otherwise required by this Lease shall be subject to reconsideration at the request of the Lessor or the Lessee after the end of the , and Lease Years of this Lease in order to maintain the Rent under this Lease in an amount and structure consistent with "fair market value rent."
-"Fair market value rent" for the purposes of this section means the most probable rent, as of a specific date, in cash or in terms equivalent to cash, for which the Premises, under the terms and conditions of this Lease, should rent for their highest and best permitted use after reasonable exposure in a competitive market under all conditions requisite to a fair leasing opportunity, with the Lessor and the Lessee each acting prudently, knowledgeably, and for self-interest, and assuming that neither is under undue duress. - (b) To request a Rent reconsideration, the Lessor or Lessee (or both) must notify the other party in writing of its request within sixty (60) days after the end of the applicable Lease Year.
-Upon receipt of such notice, the Lessor and Lessee must negotiate in good faith a Rent adjustment.
+(a) The Rent otherwise required by this Lease shall be subject to reconsideration at the request of the Lessor or the Lessee after the end of the , and Lease Years of this Lease in order to maintain the Rent under this Lease in an amount and structure consistent with "fair market value rent."
+"Fair market value rent" for the purposes of this section means the most probable rent, as of a specific date, in cash or in terms equivalent to cash, for which the Premises, under the terms and conditions of this Lease, should rent for their highest and best permitted use after reasonable exposure in a competitive market under all conditions requisite to a fair leasing opportunity, with the Lessor and the Lessee each acting prudently, knowledgeably, and for self-interest, and assuming that neither is under undue duress. (b) To request a Rent reconsideration, the Lessor or Lessee (or both) must notify the other party in writing of its request within sixty (60) days after the end of the applicable Lease Year.
+Upon receipt of such potice, the Lessor and Lessor must protein in good foith a Port adjustment.
+If after the end of such

+- notice, the Lessor and Lessee must negotiate in good faith a Rent adjustment.
 If, after the end of such sixty (60) day negotiation period, agreement as to a possible Rent adjustment has not been reached, either party may request that the matter be resolved by binding arbitration conducted by an arbitration panel.
 Such request must be made be made by written notice to the other party within thirty (30) days of the end of the negotiation period. - (c) One member of the arbitration panel is to be selected by the Lessor, one member is to be selected by the Lessee, and the two party-appointed members are to select the third (neutral) member.
 The neutral arbiter must be a licensed real estate appraiser.
 The expenses of the neutral arbiter and other associated common costs of the arbitration will be borne equally by the Lessor and the Lessee.
 The arbitration panel will adopt procedures that treat each party equally, give each party the opportunity to be heard, and give each party a fair opportunity to present its case.
 A Rent Adjustment determination must be made by a majority of the members of the panel and will be binding on the Lessor and the Lessee.
-The arbitration panel will determine an appropriate adjustment to Rent, if any, to reflect "fair market value rent" effective as of the
+The arbitration panel will determine an appropriate adjustment to Rent, if any, to reflect "fair market value rent" effective as of the beginning of the , , or , as applicable.

-6.1 Authorized Uses
+6.1.
+Authorized Uses

-The Lessee may utilize the Premises only for the following purposes: [Describe authorized uses.]
+The Lessee may utilize the Premises only for the following purposes:

+[Describe authorized uses.]

-6.2 Changes to Authorized Uses
+6.2.
+Changes to Authorized Uses